jakewvincent/mkdnflow.nvim/README.md

 ### ❗ Caveats/warnings

-* The plugin won't start *automatically* if the first-opened file is not one of the default or named extensions (see [Configuration](#%EF%B8%8F-configuration)), but you can manually start the plugin with the defined command `:Mkdnflow`.
 * All functionality of the plugin should now work on all operating systems, including Windows!
 However, since I don't use Windows on my daily driver, there may be edge cases that cause trouble.
 Please file an issue if anything comes up.

 ## ⚙️ Configuration